What is Litter?

 Taking a few small precautions in the way you present your refuse for collection will help enormously in preventing the creation of litter.
 If you are not already using a wheelie-bin or ordinary refuse bin, you should use strong plastic bags and avoid using lightweight supermarket type bags.

 You should put out refuse for collection on the morning of the collection and not on the day or night before.
-The longer it is left out for collection the more likely it is to attract the unwanted attention of dogs, cats and birds.

 It is an offence to dispose of your household refuse in street litter bins.